Palmarian Catholic Church: Succession

 To date, there have been four Popes in El Palmar de Troya and the current incumbent is Pope Peter III, since 2016.
 The Palmarian Church had a College of Cardinals between 1978 and 1995, but it never had the opportunity to select a Pope in a conclave.
 So far in the history of the Palmarian Church, each Pope has chosen his successor by decree, and has chosen his Secretary of State.

 There is some precedent for this from before 1059 in the Catholic Church, when at times a pope would often nominate his preferred successor.
-On the question of whether the pope can appoint his successor, Catholic canonists have historically been divided.
-Some assert absolutely that he can; others, such as Cajetan, Torquemada, and Paludanus, say that he is forbidden to appoint his own successor by divine and natural law, so that if he attempted it, the appointment would be void; others, such as Suárez, take a middle position that the pope can choose his successor in rare cases when urgent necessity of the Church requires it, but cannot prescribe this as the ordinary mode of succession, and if he were to do so it should not be observed, because the regular institution of a practice so inclined to lead to nepotism would be an unjust law.
+On the question of whether the pope can appoint his successor, Catholic theologians and canonists have historically been divided.
+Some assert absolutely that he can; others, such as Cajetan, Torquemada, and Paludanus, say that he is forbidden to appoint his own successor by divine and natural law, so that if he attempted it, the appointment would be void; others, such as Suárez, take a middle position that the pope can choose his successor in rare cases when urgent necessity of the church requires it, but cannot prescribe this as the ordinary mode of succession, and if he were to do so it should not be observed, because the regular institution of a practice so inclined to lead to nepotism would be an unjust law.
 Anton Straub argues that there is no reason the pope's supreme power should not extend to the appointment of his successor, and that while a number of historical popes expressed their belief that they are incapable of this, they did not define that.

 In the 6th century, Felix III appointed Boniface II as his successor, and though his wishes were initially disregarded, Boniface was accepted as such after the death of Antipope Dioscorus; yet when Boniface attempted in like manner to appoint Vigilius as his successor, he was compelled by the clergy to retract this decree as contrary to divine law.